Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-tN8DpsYR8ro.md

 ### Transcript

-> will we get a better royal update no i don't think so unless that's a seasonal thing it could be fun if people like it at the studio
+> will we get a better royal update no I don't think so unless that's a seasonal thing it could be fun if people like it at the studio